LezardSC/42-ft_transcendence/README.md

 The aim of the project is to immerse students in a project they have no experience of.
 They have to learn Web development from scratch in order to successfully complete the project.

-They is a mandatory part to this project, and a bunch of modules to choose from to complete it.
+They are a mandatory part to this project, and a bunch of modules to choose from to complete it.

 You can see read the whole subject [here](en.subject.pdf).
 There are the modules we chose :